codeanish/pool-tracker/README.md

 Games - Wrapper for a collection of turns
 Turns - How many turns

+## Database Migrations with Alembic
+As the model is incremented, we're going to run an alembic migration to take the following steps:

+1. Create a migration script
+2. Apply the migration to the database

+The creation of the migration script happens in the code editor using the command

+> alembic revision --autogenerate -m "Message"

+In order to create a revision, we need to point it to a live version of the database by ensuring it has the correct database URL.
+This is currently done through environment variables in the database.py script.

+Once the migration script has been created, I've baked in the application of the migration to the docker compose process.
+As the api container comes up, it applies any new migrations to the database.
+A version number is stored in the database to track the database version, and is changed every time there is a new version.

 ## Next steps
 Add the ability to edit players
 When creating a game, validate that the players exist